Kariuki1976/Portfolio/README.md

 #### **Requirements**

--A computer,tablet or mobile phone.
+-.A computer,tablet or mobile phone.

--Internet and power availability and access.
+-.Internet and power availability and access.

 ### **Technologies used**
 Html for structure.

 Css for styling.
 ---